VirtusLab/bazel-steward/README.md

     Scope for running commands.
     1. `commit` - runs for each commit and includes changes in the commit
     2. `pull-request` - runs for the whole pull request, after creating all commits.
 It creates a separate commit with modifier file.
 Message can be configured with `commit-message` setting.
-    Currently each pull request has only one update since grouping is not implemented, so this setting only impact if new commit will be created or not.
+    Currently, each pull request has only one update since grouping is not implemented, so this setting only impact if new commit will be created or not.

 # Installation